Gueni/OBC/README.md

 ## PCB Design

-The `pcb_design/` directory contains all the files related to the PCB layout and design.
+The `pcb_design` directory contains all the files related to the PCB layout and design.
 It includes Gerber files, BOM (Bill of Materials), and schematic diagrams.

 ## Control Circuit

-The `src/` directory contains the source code for the control circuitry and firmware of the onboard charger.
+The `1000 Control Circuit Design` directory contains the source code for the control circuitry and firmware of the onboard charger.
 The control circuit manages PFC and LLC converter operations, as well as the safety features.

 ## How to Use